tristandunn/tristandunn/_posts/2021-09-10-jekyll-tailwindcss-jit-mode.md

 that TailwindCSS is expecting a value to be a file path but is receiving `stdin`.
 Since `stdin` is not actually a path it throws an error.

-The simple fix you can implement now until it's fixed in the library is to create an `stdin` file in the root directory for the Jekyll project.
+You can fix it by creating an `stdin` file in the root directory of the Jekyll project.
 It doesn't need to contain anything, it just needs to exist.
 And don't forget to exclude the file in the Jekyll configuration.

 ## Forcing the CSS to Update